giraldiego/NOIR/SETUP.md

 note: this image is old, your setup could have more or less mods in the optional separator.

-If you enable this optional plugins, you need to restore the NOIR loadorder (no the modlist order) in the right pane:
+If you enable this optional plugins, you need to restore the NOIR loadorder (no the modlist order) in the **RIGHT** pane:

 ![(restore backup)](images/backup-1.png)